 PwC is leading the charge, with workspaces around the country (including a new space in Barangaroo, Sydney) that don't have offices or assigned seating.
 Instead, employees are encouraged to move around and choose a workspace that suits them.

 "It's about choice," says PwC Partner Debra Eckersley.
 "Giving people a choice of different environments and spaces, from collaborative spaces where they can work with clients, through to library areas that are completely silent and designed for individual work."

-“The fun space was designed with employee wellness and productivity in mind,” she says.
-“We ask a lot of our people, and we want to give them an opportunity to chill out, get some exercise, and use a different part of their brain for a while.
-The treadmills in particular serve as a visual reminder not to sit at your desk all day.”
+"The fun space was designed with employee wellness and productivity in mind," she says.
+"We ask a lot of our people, and we want to allow them to chill out, get some exercise, and use a different part of their brain for a while.
+The treadmills, particularly, serve as a visual reminder not to sit at your desk all day."

 And as far as employee satisfaction goes, the new offices seem to be achieving that goal.
-“We’ve been getting great feedback,” Debra says.
-“Our people say they are feeling more energised and efficient in this style of working.”
+"We've been getting great feedback," Debra says.
+"Our people say they feel more energised and efficient in this work style."